Meadowview Research Farms

 Meadowview, Virginia is home to the research farms of The American Chestnut Foundation with almost 50,000 trees planted on over 150 acres.

 In 1989, TACF established the Wagner Research Farm in Meadowview, Virginia, to execute the backcross breeding program developed by Philip Rutter and the late Dr. Charles Burnham.
-Chestnut trees have been planted, crossed, and grown on the Wagner Research Farm over the last 24 years.
+Chestnut trees have been planted, crossed, and grown on the Wagner Research Farm for more than 25 years.

 In 1995, the farm was filled to capacity with over 5,800 chestnut trees at various stages of backcrossing.
 A generous donation enabled purchase of land nearby, now known as the Glenn C. Price Research Farm.
 A third farm was purchased in 2002 and a fourth farm in 2006.
 Additionally, breeding orchards for the 'Nanking' source of blight resistance are located at the Matthews State Forest near Galax, Virginia.
 Today, TACF’s Meadowview Research Farms have almost 50,000 trees at various stages of breeding, planted on more than 150 acres of land.

 Eric joined Meadowview Research Farms in April 2014.
 He has a master of forest resources from the University of Georgia and a bachelor of science in biology from East Tennessee State University.
 As a Tennessee native, his interest in the American chestnut tree developed early in life.
 His father lived in a house made of wormy chestnut.
 It was built around the time the blight killed most of the chestnut trees in east TN.
 Eric has experience with land conservation programs as well as GIS-based planning and analysis.
 His primary responsibility at Meadowview is managing the production of containerized chestnut trees for research purposes as well as establishing and assessing progeny tests.